scarburato/t150_driver/README.md

   * Damper effects:    `FF_DAMPER`
 + Firmware version is reported

 ¹: Except for the shifter buttons, because I don't have the PRO version.
-However, I've guessed the clutch axis.
+However if the hid report is correct they should work just fine

 ### What is missing 🚧
 - Reading the settings from the wheel